-Educator as Learner addresses our goal of developing educators who are committed and passionate about the continuing process of learning about many things, especially the process of teaching, and who will in turn guide their students in becoming life-long learners.
+Educators as Learners addresses our goal of developing educators who are committed and passionate about the continuing process of learning about many things, especially the process of teaching, and who will in turn guide their students in becoming life-long learners.

-Educator as Practitioner focuses on developing educators who can take an active role in promoting the learning of all students.
+Educators as Practitioners focuses on developing educators who can take an active role in promoting the learning of all students.
 In our programs, you will learn about educational settings and diverse learners while engaging in multiple, authentic experiences in schools that challenge you to apply your growing knowledge and skill.

-Educator as Advocate is directed at the development of educators who will advocate with and for students.
+Educators as Advocates are directed at the development of educators who will advocate with and for students.
 We expect our graduates to be committed to meeting the educational needs of all their students in a caring, non-discriminatory and equitable manner.
 Additionally, we help our educators recognize the existing inequities in schools and society and adopt a proactive stance that will challenge such inequities and improve the educational opportunities.